2023 – 2026

 The first model, Mistral 7B, shipped on September 27, 2023 — five months after incorporation.
 It was released via a magnet link posted to X, a deliberate stylistic choice that the lab repeated for Mixtral 8x7B in December 2023.
 The release-by-torrent pattern signaled an open-source identity that the subsequent licensing turn at the Microsoft partnership and the Mistral Research License would complicate.

 After the June 2023 seed, Mistral raised a $415M Series A in December 2023 led by Andreessen Horowitz at a ~$2B valuation.
 A €600M (~$640M) round in June 2024 mixed equity and debt, led by General Catalyst, valued the lab at roughly $6B.
-The headline fundraise came on September 9, 2025: a Series C led by Dutch semiconductor company ASML at €1.3 billion (~$1.5B) for an undisclosed minority stake, valuing Mistral at €11.7 billion (~$13.8B).
+The headline fundraise came on September 9, 2025: a €1.7 billion (~$2B) Series C led by Dutch semiconductor company ASML, with ASML contributing €1.3 billion for a ~11% fully-diluted stake alongside NVIDIA, Andreessen Horowitz, Bpifrance, DST Global, General Catalyst, Index Ventures, and Lightspeed, valuing Mistral at €11.7 billion (~$13.8B).

 The February 2024 Microsoft partnership